mikeparisstuff/DrinkUp/README.md

 Feel free to check out the source code.
 At its current state, it is pretty well implemented with Stripe and I had a lot of fun seeing how real time transactions with my API could automatically be seen on the Stripe dashboard.
-In addition, there is pretty extensive documentation that is generated using the Django-Rest-Swagger open source project.
+In addition, there is pretty extensive documentation that is generated using the Django-Rest-Swagger open source project as well as a fair amount of tests that implement the Django-Nose testing framework.